Juan Pujol García: Spanish Civil War

 In 1931, Pujol did his six months of compulsory military service in a cavalry unit, the 7th Regiment of Light Artillery.
-He knew he was unsuited for a military career, hating horse-riding and claiming to lack the "essential qualities of loyalty, generosity, and honor".
+He knew he was unsuited for a military career, hating horse-riding and claiming to lack the "essential qualities of loyalty, generosity, and honor."
 Pujol was managing a poultry farm north of Barcelona in 1936 when the Spanish Civil War began.
-His sister Elena's fiancé was taken by Republican forces, and later she and his mother were arrested and charged with being counter-revolutionaries.
+His sister Elena's fiancé was taken by Republican forces.
+Later, she and his mother were arrested and charged with being counter-revolutionaries.
 A relative in a trade union was able to rescue them from captivity.

 He was called up for military service on the Republican side (in opposition to Francisco Franco's Nationalists), but opposed the Republican government due to their treatment of his family.
-He hid at his girlfriend's home until he was captured in a police raid and imprisoned for a week, before being freed via the Traditionalist resistance group Socorro Blanco.
+He hid at his girlfriend's home until he was captured in a police raid and imprisoned for a week before being freed via the Traditionalist resistance group Socorro Blanco.
 They hid him until they could produce fake identity papers that showed him to be too old for military service.
 He started managing a poultry farm that had been requisitioned by the local Republican government, but it was not economically viable.
-The experience with rule by committee intensified his antipathy towards Communism.
+The experience with rule by committee intensified his antipathy towards communism.

-He re-joined the Republican military using his false papers, with the intention to desert as soon as possible, volunteering to lay telegraph cables near the front lines.
+He re-joined the Republican military using his false papers with the intention to desert as soon as possible, volunteering to lay telegraph cables near the front line.
 He managed to desert to the Nationalist side during the Battle of the Ebro in September 1938.
 However, he was equally ill-treated by the Nationalist side, disliking their fascist influences and being struck and imprisoned by his colonel upon Pujol's expressing sympathy with the monarchy.

 His experience with both sides left him with a deep loathing of both fascism and Communism, and by extension Nazi Germany and the Soviet Union.
 He was proud that he had managed to serve both sides without firing a single bullet for either.
-After his discharge from the Nationalist army, he met Araceli Gonzalez in Burgos and married her in Madrid; they had one child, Joan Fernando.
+After his discharge from the Nationalist army, he met Araceli González in Burgos and married her in Madrid; they had one child, Joan Fernando.